chas-academy/u09-fullstack-js-JemalNejat/Documentation.md

 ### Setup with Node.js, Express, and JavaScript

-For the backend, I used **Node.js** and **Express** with **JavaScript** for better type safety.
-The following steps were taken to set up the backend:
+For the backend, I used **Node.js** and **Express** with **JavaScript**.
+Below are the steps to set up the backend:

 1. **Initialize Node.js and Express**:
     ```bash
     npm init -y
     npm install express dotenv
     ```
+   This sets up the basic Node.js environment with Express as the web server.

-2. **Install TypeScript**:
+2. **CORS Setup**:
     ```bash
-    npm install -D typescript @types/node @types/express
-    npx tsc --init
-    ```

-3. **Setup for Development**:
-    ```bash
-    npm install -D nodemon ts-node
-    ```
-    Configured **nodemon** for live updates during development and **ts-node** to run TypeScript files directly.

-4. **Create Server Files**:
-   - `app.ts`: Handles Express routes and middleware.
-   - `server.ts`: Starts the server on the specified port.

-5. **CORS Setup**:
-    ```bash
     npm install cors
     ```
-   I configured CORS to allow cross-origin requests from the frontend.
+   Configured CORS to allow requests from the frontend.

+3. **Backend Tools**:
+    - Node.js
+    - Express for server-side handling
+    - MongoDB for database management
+    - Stripe API for handling payments

+4. **File Structure**:
+   - **app.js**: Handles Express routes and middleware.
+   - **server.js**: Runs the server on a specified port.
+   - **routes**: Manages different routes for authentication, menu, and orders.

 #### Key Backend Features

 1. **User Authentication**:
-   - JWT-based user registration and login.
+   - JWT-based user authentication (register, login, and logout).

 2. **Menu Management**:
-   - API endpoints to retrieve menu items based on categories.
+   - API routes to get food items based on their categories.

 3. **Order Management**:
-   - Backend handles placing orders, storing them in MongoDB, and updating order statuses.
+   - Orders are placed and stored in MongoDB, including order status and delivery details.

 4. **Stripe Payment Integration**:
-   - Backend routes for initiating and confirming payments via Stripe’s API.
+   - Stripe API is used to process payments securely.
+Backend routes are created to initiate and confirm payments.

 ---